How Many Homeowners Have Paid Off Their Mortgage? (2023 Update)

 How did they do it?
 There were a few ways that these homeowners succeeded.

-Because their sources of income weren’t cut off by the pandemic, they did keep up with the high payments.
-That explains why these percentages of people are now mortgage-free.
-Plus, they didn’t have to pay back so much since short-term loans mean lower interest rates.
+As their sources of income were likely not cut off by the pandemic, they were able to keep up with the high payments.
+This may explain why these percentages of people are now mortgage-free.
+Plus, not having to pay back as much with short-term loans, generally mean lower interest rates.

 In March 2020, the government introduced mortgage forbearance under the CARES Act.
 This Act helped homeowners get into an agreement with their lenders about paying back the amount they owe.

 Basically, mortgage forbearance gives the homeowner time to financially get back on their feet.
-Lenders pause monthly payments for a set duration then resume once the time elapses.
-There’s a chance for an extension, but this depends on the lender.
+Lenders pause monthly payments for a set duration, then resume once the time elapses.
+There’s a chance for an extension, but this usually depends on the lender.

 As of January 2014, there are no penalties charged when a homeowner wants to pay extra each month.
 As the pandemic hit, many homeowners desired to be debt-free.
 This meant paying off what they owed, like credit cards and mortgages.

 Many sought ways to get extra income and make larger payments to banks each month.
-Others got into agreements with lenders to accept lump-sum payments to reduce their balances.
-That’s how they cleared what they owed.
+Others got into agreements with lenders to accept lump-sum payments to reduce their balances, enabling them to clear what they owed.

-However, this is simply an average as Americans do owe varying amounts.
-Many people see mortgages as the best way to own a home which has been the American dream since the 60s.
-It’s easier to use since many people can’t afford to cover the whole cost of purchasing a home at a go.
+However, this is simply an average, as Americans do owe varying amounts.
+Many people see mortgages as the best way to own a home, which has been the American dream since the 1960s.
+It’s easier to use, since many people can’t afford to cover the whole cost of purchasing a home at a go.

 But to get a mortgage, a potential homeowner has to meet the requirements set by the lending company.
-These requirements help the lender assess your financial capability to repay the loan on the agreed period.
+These requirements help the lender assess potential homeowners’ financial capability to repay the loan on the agreed period.

 Among the most popular mortgages is the 30-year plan, which has lower monthly payments.
 But, this also incurs a high-interest rate.
 There’s also an option of a 20-year plan or a 10-year plan.
 You pay a higher amount each month, but the interest rate on the loan is lower.
 While paying off the mortgage, you and your family can live in the house.